ReconFlux/sp-BudgetPlanner/README.md

 # sp-BudgetPlanner
-A Budget Planner that is developed for SharePoint/SPfx
+A Budget Planner that is developed for SharePoint 2013/2016/ Online and Teams.
+# Pre-Reqs

+# Installation

+# Uses